 Now, hopefully, Nationwide respects your claim, they treat you in good faith, and they provide you with what you deserve.
 However, if they don’t, or if you don’t believe they will, then we’re here for a free case evaluation to see how we can help.
 We can represent you here as aggressively as possible as well.

-What Belal Hamideh, Accident Lawyer in Long Beach, Can Do
+What Belal Hamideh, Accident Lawyer in California, Can Do

 Every step of the vehicular accident process presents different challenges for victims.
 Dealing with insurance can be one of the most confusing for many reasons, not the least of which is that it occurs while you’re trying to recover, to heal, and to move on from the accident.